-- 1. Data bytes are shifted with Most Significant Bit first.
-Byte fields with data in parenthesis "()" indicate data being read from the device on the DO pin.
+- (1) Data Bytes are shifted with Most Significant Bit first.
+Byte fields with data in parenthesis "()" indicate data being read from the device on the DO pin. - (2) Status Register contents will repeat continuously until CS# terminates the command. - (3) Set Burst with Wrap Input format.